Australian Religion, Culture and Laws

-In Australia men and women are regarded equally; socialising and mixing freely.
+In Australia, men, women and non-binary people are regarded equally; socialising and mixing freely.
 They compete for jobs on an equal basis and in many instances, share accommodation and contribute equally to expenses, cooking and cleaning.

 Some cultures have difficulties adjusting to the new environment and may not be used to such diversity at first.
-But if you are open and respectful towards other people, ideas and traditions you will fit in well and be successful in your new life here.
+But if you are open and respectful towards other people, ideas and traditions you will fit in well and be successful in your new life in Australia.

 Staff in the CIT International Services Unit can assist you in adjusting to life in Australia.